- Tassinari v. The Salvation Army et al. (2021)

 Justice Catalyst Law, in partnership with Francis & Mailman, P.C., and the National Consumer Law Center, filed a class action lawsuit against the National Student Clearinghouse (“NSC”) in the United States Federal District Court for the District of Massachusetts.
 The suit alleges that NSC maintains vast databases housing detailed information about college students and their college enrollment history from which it sells reports to potential creditors, insurers and employers among others.
 As such, the complaint asserts that NSC is a credit reporting agency under the Federal Fair Credit Reporting Act and the Massachusetts Credit Reporting Act and that it has violated those statutes by requiring unlawful and excessive charges for consumers to access their files.

-Justice Catalyst Law’s Legal Fellow, Laura Dismore, continues continues to collaborate with the Homeownership and Consumer Rights Unit at Community Legal Services of Philadelphia on an affirmative litigation project.
+Justice Catalyst Law’s Legal Fellow, Laura Dismore, collaborated with the Homeownership and Consumer Rights Unit at Community Legal Services of Philadelphia on an affirmative litigation project.
 Working on behalf of low-income homeowners, the team brings mortgage servicers and lenders to justice for their violations of state and federal law.

 Guides & Letters